About the HZI

 It is the task of this Centre to execute bio-medical research in the domain of infection biology and its clinical application and practical implementation.
 The focus of research at the HZI is concentrated on the programme of infection research.

-In 2015 the Helmholtz Centre for Infection Research will have a budget amounting about 53 million euros which is provided by the Federal Republic of Germany and the States of Lower Saxony and Saarland as well as from the program-oriented funding (POF) of the Helmholtz Association.
+In 2016 the Helmholtz Centre for Infection Research had a budget amounting about 58.43 million euros which is provided by the Federal Republic of Germany and the States of Lower Saxony and Saarland as well as from the program-oriented funding (POF) of the Helmholtz Association.

-Additionally, leaders for both working groups and departments procure third-party funding from national research funding programmes, EU programmes and private industry.
+Additionally, leaders for both working groups and departments procure third-party funding from national research funding programmes, EU programmes and private industry, which in total amounted to 18.3 million euros in 2016.

-Furthermore the HZI operates the funding management for the German Centre for Infection Research (DZIF) and will remit about 34 million euros to the DZIF project funds in 2015.
+Furthermore the HZI operates the funding management for the German Centre for Infection Research (DZIF).

 Patents und Publications

 Research results are sometimes registered as patents.
-Moreover, the HZI can lay claim to a total of about 385 publications (2014) in international, high-ranking scientific speciality magazines.
+Moreover, the HZI can lay claim to a total of 514 publications (2016) in international, high-ranking scientific speciality magazines.
+55 are high impact-publications.

 Employees and Professional sectors

-The HZI currently employs 927 employees (August 2015) from various professional sectors: biologists, biotechnologists, biochemists, chemists, physicians, laboratory workers and assistants, office personnel, animal-care technician, network specialists, craftsmen, technicians and engineers.
+The HZI currently employs 889 employees (31.12.2016) from various professional sectors: biologists, biotechnologists, biochemists, chemists, physicians, laboratory workers and assistants, office personnel, animal-care technician, network specialists, craftsmen, technicians and engineers.
+They represent more than 400 different nationalities.